-effects on water quality/consumption, and
+effects on water quality/consumption

-impacts on noise pollution.

-Market Transformation.
-Change in the market for the technology from learning-by-doing can lead to lower prices for a DR technology in the future.
+noise pollution, and

+other social NEBs.

-Qualitative Utility non-energy benefits (NEBs) or costs consist of any indirect change in costs that an LSE experiences as a result of DR programs not included in DR budgets.
+Utility non-energy benefits (NEBs) or costs.
+These can be included in the TRC, PAC, and RIM tests but should not be included in the Participant Test.
+This category of benefits and costs can consist of any indirect change in costs that an LSE experiences as a result of its DR programs.
 Care must be taken to properly account for NEBs or costs of direct access or CCA customers participating in utility DR programs.
-This includes:
+This may include:

 any changes in the number of complaint calls or service requests to the LSE,

-increased billing costs of the LSE,
+changes in billing costs of the LSE,

-any changes in customer perception or relationship to its LSE, and

-changes in the number of LSE delinquent bills.

-The NEBs or costs accruing to the utility with the DR program may include:

-any changes in the number of complaint calls or service requests to the utility,

-any changes in customer perception or relationship to their distribution utility,
+changes in customer perception or relationship to its LSE or distribution utitlity of CCA or DA customer,

-changes in the number of utility delinquent bills or disconnections,
+changes in the number of delinquent bills or disconnections, and

-increased billing costs,

-possible utility cost savings in marketing and administrative budgets of DR customer participation in multiple DERs, and
+changes in marketing and administrative costs due to DR customer participation in multiple DERs.

-unanticipated transactions costs of participation in CAISO markets.

-Qualitative Participant NEBs or costs is a broad category which includes the intangible benefits that DR participants often perceive when they agree to reduce their demand during DR events.
+Participant NEBs or costs is a broad category which includes the intangible benefits that DR participants often perceive when they agree to reduce their demand during DR events.
+Some of these specific benefits are listed above.
+While these benefits are important to the participants, they should not be included in the TRC, PAC or RIM tests, since these benefits accrue only to a small number of ratepayers.
+These benefits should be included only in the Participant Test.
 The qualitative analysis should discuss the possibility of increased or decreased customer participation, and reduced or increased participant transaction costs that could impact the participant cost used in the cost effectiveness tests.

+Although LSEs are not required to include NEBs in their cost-effectiveness calculations for DR programs, either LSEs or other parties are invited to submit evidence of the magnitude of the benefits or costs of Demand Response.
+However, only evidence supported with data, rather than based on speculation, will be accepted by the Commission.

+In addition, qualitative analysis of these benefits is required, as discussed in Section 1.F above.
+An example of this type of analysis would be a discussion of the additional benefit provided by a new residential DR program which is designed to be integrated with energy efficiency and customer generation programs.
+Because this program provides benefits that other DR programs do not, a qualitative analysis can be made, describing the additional benefits of offering customers integrated load management solutions, as compared to the traditional approach of separate programs for energy efficiency, demand response and customer generation.
+The analysis should discuss the possibility of increased customer participation, reduced participant transaction costs, and possible utility cost savings in their marketing and administrative budgets.

 Participant Non-energy Benefits or Costs – Non-energy participant benefits such as “Feeling Green” and better matching of the customers’ needs with choices offered by electric markets is a qualitative factor that could modify the “participant cost.”
 If there are significant benefits, the “net participant cost” would be lower suggesting a lower cost as the protocols adopted for air condition cycling programs.
 Similarly, automated demand response may lessen participant inconvenience or discomfort, also leading to low or zero participant costs.
 Conversely, as the number of demand response calls is increased, the participant costs may be disproportionately increased.

-Innovation in DR programs.
-Providing a DR framework can result in new retail product and pricing innovations, ultimately benefiting the customer through increased choice and a better matching of the customers’ needs with choices offered by electric markets.

-Efficient controls and end-use technologies.
-New technologies may benefit the customer’s potential for cost savings through load shifting but also may provide psychic benefits of launching new technologies.
-On the other hand, the new technology may create customer confusion and costs to learn how to effectively use a new technology.

 Section 3.K: Revenue Gain or Loss from Sales Increases or Decreases